jolie/docs/src/language-tools-and-standard-library/protocols/http/README.md

     }
 ​
     /*
-     * Defines whether the requests handled by the service
+     * Defines whether the requests handled by the service are thread-
-     * are thread-safe or not.
+     * safe or not.
+     *
+     * N.B.
+This feature should be enabled only on Jolie >= v1.12.x
      *
      * Default: false
      */